percyperezdante/percyperezdante.github.io/source/content/Notes/git.md

 git pull
 git checkout mybranch
-git merge master   # This will update your branch from remote master
+git merge master   # This will update your branch from remote master git push origin HEAD   # Use this if you want to update your remote branch with new changes.
+This is to avoid use "Update Branch" from the GIT GUI

 # To check remotes
 git remote -v     # To list all remote main URLs